Amunak/Shockies/README.md

 Please **CAREFULLY** experiment starting with low (<5%) shock intensity, and slowly increase it until you find a suitable maximum intensity.
 The **Shock Interval** setting

+#### Security Settings
+- **Require Device ID for local control**: If enabled, the device will require the use of a generated UUID for the websocket connection to control the device.
+You can see the UUID at the bottom of the page when you enable this option.
+- **Command Access Key**: Commands sent to the device must include this key as the last parameter in the command.
+This is to prevent unauthorized access to the device.
+- **Allow Remote Access**: Not yet implemented

 ## Firmware Updates
 The updates page on http://shockies.local/update allows you to remotely update the firmware on your device.
 The username will be `admin`, and the password will be the same as your WiFi network password.
 From this page, you can upload `firmware.bin` and `spiffs.bin` which can be found in the [releases](https://github.com/Aerizeon/Shockies/releases) section.